 - Won awards for Best Rock Venue, Best Hip-Hop Venue, and Best Mid-Sized Music Venue

-In 2009, Hoskins created a series called Rock Shop (with Steve Theo of Pirate!) to increase camaraderie within the music community by hosting meet-ups, discussions, speakers, and films to benefit musicians and other music professionals.
+Hoskins worked to make The Middle East a second home for both local and touring bands, as well as a cultural hub and economic driver for Cambridge’s Central Square.
+He created a series called Rock Shop (with Steve Theo of Pirate!) to increase camaraderie within the creative community by hosting meet-ups, speakers, films, and discussions.

-In 2010, Hoskins moved to Austin, TX to book Emo’s, a 1,000 capacity concert venue (and its 300 capacity indoor club).
-Part of his work there included booking and coordinating logistics for 42 showcases over the course of 10 days during South by Southwest.
+In 2010, Hoskins moved to Austin, Texas to book Emo’s, the legendary 1,000-capacity concert outdoor venue, as well as its 300-capacity indoor club.
+His work there included booking and coordinating logistics for 42 showcases over the course of 10 days during SXSW.

-In 2013, he was hired as a consultant for The Middle East and Arts at the Armory.
-He developed a new business plan for the Armory, renewed relationships with agents, and found new partners for events.
-He also participated in the Central Square Business Association’s strategic planning process in order to improve the business environment of Central Square and consulted with music start-ups.
+In 2013, he was hired to consult for The Middle East and Arts at the Armory.
+He developed a new business model for the Armory and worked to revive the venue’s relationships.
+He also participated in the Central Square Business Association’s strategic planning process, with the goal of improving the making Central Square a better place to live, work, and play.

 In 2014, he was recognized by the City of Cambridge: